Efficient Extensional Binary Tries: Conclusion

 At first, we were worried about the increase in the number of cases for function definitions and for proofs, compared with the original binary tries where there are only two cases to consider.
 We demonstrated two approaches to synthesizing large case analyses instead of writing them by hand: one is based on Coq's tactic language and lets us fluidly combine synthesis-time case analysis, run-time case analysis, and synthesis-time symbolic analysis; the other is based on custom constructors and induction principles that lets us view the new data structure as the original, two-case data structure, combined with partial evaluation within Coq to eliminate the run-time overhead of the view.
 More generally, Coq offers powerful metaprogramming facilities that have great potential to facilitate not just the verification but also the implementation of complex data structures.

 Besides binary tries, are there other useful data structures that admit canonical representations?
 And are these canonical representations always more memory-efficient than other representations?
-We have no general answers to these questions, but we can offer another example of a canonical representation.
-Consider sets of positive numbers.
+We have no general answers to these questions, but we can offer two other examples of canonical representations.

+The first example is the clever representations of binary numbers used in Coq (the type \lst{positive} of positive integers mentioned in section~\ref{core}) and in HOL, where natural numbers can be represented by the constant \lst{ZERO} and two constructors \lst{BIT1} and \lst{BIT2}, with \lstinline{BIT1($p$)} denoting $2p+1$ and \lstinline{BIT2($p$)} denoting $2p+2$.
+These representations are canonical, unlike the obvious representation as lists of bits, and use less memory space, since the constructors \lst{xO}, \lst{xI}, \lst{BIT1}, \lst{BIT2} have one argument only, instead of the two arguments of the ``cons'' list constructor.

+For a less familiar example, consider sets of positive numbers.
 The usual representation of sets as lists is neither canonical nor extensional: the set $\{1,2\}$ has several representations, $[1,2]$ or $[2,1]$ or $[1,1,2,1,2]$.
-We can recover extensionality by using a subset type "\{ l : list positive | sorted l \}", where the "sorted" predicate ensures that the list is increasing and without repetitions.
+We can recover extensionality by using a subset type \lst{\{ l : list positive | sorted l \}}, where the \lst{sorted} predicate ensures that the list is increasing and without repetitions.
 However, a canonical representation exists, as the list of (positive) differences from one set element to the next greater element.
 For instance, the set $\{1,4,9,11\}$ is uniquely represented by the list $[1, 4-1, 9-4, 11-9]$, that is, $[1,3,5,2]$.
 This encoding is not only canonical, but also slighty more memory efficient than the usual sorted list representation, as the numbers stored in the list of differences are smaller than those stored in the sorted list.

 Can we play similar tricks for more complex data structures?
 We leave this question for future work.